SheidaRa/hack25/README.md

 - Quickly blacken the screen by double-tapping
 - Auto-delete the browser history every minute
-- More accessibility considerations, such as dark mode and increased font size
+- More FakeCover considerations, such as dark mode and increased font size
 - Support for languages other than English
 - Even more security features
 - Finding investors and building a team to create an adequate API regarding women’s health